-If you live in southern Nevada—Las Vegas, Henderson, Boulder City, or Mesquite—and you or anyone you know if facing Conspiracy or RICO charges, you need to reach out for legal assistance as soon as possible.
+If you live in southern Nevada—Las Vegas, Henderson, Boulder City, or Mesquite—and you or anyone you know if facing Conspiracy and RICO Charges, you need to reach out for legal assistance as soon as possible.
 Hire a Criminal Defense Attorney to handle a Conspiracy or Rico cases.

 Conspiracy is a serious crime, clearly defined by the Nevada Revised Statutes (NRS), NRS 199.480.
 Even if you discussed a crime that did not happen, you may still face Conspiracy charges.
 Conspiracy is working with another person or people to commit a crime.
 Even if you were only party to a conversation about a potential crime, you may still be charged with Conspiracy.